 Since crypto is decentralized, it is important that some rules exist to assure that transactions involving digital assets are legitimate.
 The blockchain stores all transaction data, chronologically tracking the public digital asset transactions that take place all over the world.

 While this may sound simple, this level of data storage takes an incredible amount of work.
 That is why computers called miners are constantly processing advanced computations to confirm transactions.
 When someone chooses to use their personal hardware to mine, they are issued a small amount of crypto called a block reward.

 How Do I Get Involved?

-After you purchase your BTC, you may Shift it to any of the 50+ digital tokens available on our website.
+After you purchase your BTC, you may trade it for any of the 50+ digital tokens available.

 Above, we have put some words in bold that you may not fully understand.
-We have defined them here.
+We have defined them below.

 - Decentralized - Something that has had power moved away from a specific authoritative body is decentralized.

 - Fiat - Fiat currencies are centralized currencies, such as the U.S. Dollar or the Euro.

 - Blockchain - The ledger that tracks digital asset transactions into sequential order.

 - Miners - Computers that confirm transactions on the blockchain using a series of advanced computations.